 - Official transcripts from all previous undergraduate and graduate (if applicable) institutions attended, showing that the following conditions have been met:

-- A GPA of 3.0 or higher is required.
-Completed applications may be reviewed on a case-by-case basis if the academic credentials of the applicant do not meet the minimum requirement, but his or her cumulative undergraduate GPA is at least 2.50.
-In that situation, enrollment may be recommended at the discretion of the Admissions Committee, but a GPA of 3.00 must be maintained in the first session in order to retain enrolled student status.
+- A grade point average (GPA) of 3.0 or higher is required.
+Completed applications may be reviewed on a case-by-case basis if the academic credentials do not meet the minimum requirement, but the applicant’s cumulative undergraduate GPA is at least 2.5.
+In that situation, enrollment may be recommended at the discretion of the Admissions Committee, but the student must maintain a 3.0 GPA in the first session to retain enrolled student status.

 substantially equivalent to the standards of training of those institutions in the United States will also be considered.

-- Three letters of recommendation, preferably from past professors.
-One may be from a supervisor.
+- Three (3) letters of recommendation.
+These should preferably be from past professors, although one may be from a supervisor.
+All letters should be written in accordance with the AU format.

-- A current curriculum vitae summarizing the applicant’s credentials.
+- A current curriculum vitae that summarizes the applicant’s credentials.

-- A Statement of Purpose, which should be double-spaced, typed, and one page in length, articulating your interest in the field, short- and long-term career goals, and how you expect AU to contribute to such goals.
+- A statement of purpose, which should be double-spaced, typed, and one-page long.
+It must articulate the applicant’s interest in the field, short and long-term career goals, and how AU is expected to contribute to said goals.

 - Proof of appropriate immigration status for all international students.
 International students should also submit an official evaluation of academic credentials by an authorized agency.
-The credentials must include the GPA.
-For detailed information on this requirement, please refer to the Credential Evaluation Services page of the Albizu website.
+The credentials must include the applicant’s GPA.
+For detailed information on this requirement, please refer to the Credential Evaluation Services section found in the International Students page of the Albizu University website.
 All admission credentials for international students must be received by Albizu University at least 90 days prior to the beginning of the session of expected enrollment.

-- Applicants to the Master of Science in Industrial and Organizational Psychology must have taken an upper division Statistics course with a grade of “B” or better within the prior five years.
-If applicants do not meet this prerequisite but meet all other admissions requirements and are accepted into the program, they will be permitted to take the required Statistics course during their first enrollment session.
+- Applicants to the Master of Science in Industrial and Organizational Psychology must have passed an upper division statistics course with a grade of “B” or above within the last five years of the application deadline.
+If applicants do not meet this prerequisite but meet all other admission requirements and are accepted into the program, they will be permitted to take the required statistics course during their first enrollment session.

-Accredited by the Middle States Commission on Higher Education (MSCHE)
+Albizu University is accredited by the Middle States Commission on Higher Education (MSCHE).

-According to the 2019 reports by the U.S. Department of Labor Bureau of Labor Statistics, positions in industrial and organizational psychology are expected to increase by 14% from 2017 to 2026, placing trained I/O professionals in high demand.
+According to the 2019 reports by the U.S. Bureau of Labor Statistics, positions in industrial and organizational psychology are expected to increase by 14% from 2017 to 2026, placing trained I/O professionals in high demand.
 In 2018, the reported annual median wage was $109,030.

 I/O practitioners typically find employment in public and private industries, educational institutions, and government agencies in the following areas: